MDAnalysis/MDAnalysis.github.io/_posts/2023-09-22-licensing-update.md

 It is our view that a weak copyleft license, such as the [GNU Lesser General Public License][LGPL v3] would best match these requirements.

-Upon announcing the proposed license change, we engaged in a [consultation period](https://www.mdanalysis.org/2022/11/07/relicensing/#consultation-period-7th-november-until-5th-december-2022) where we encouraged members of the community to comment on and ask questions about the proposed relicensing efforts.
+Upon announcing the proposed license change, we engaged in a [consultation period][consultation] where we encouraged members of the community to comment on and ask questions about the proposed relicensing efforts.
 Overall, the community response was overwhelmingly positive, and led to some very fruitful discussions.
 We would like to thank all members of the community who participated.
 Some interesting points were brought to our attention, particularly